pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/deploy_backend.md

 > **Note:** Kubernetes may take some time to deploy the MariaDB.
 Do Not proceed further till the time DB Pod is up.

-### 1.4 Create Kubernetes ClusterIP Service for MariaDB:
+### 1.4 Create Kubernetes LoadBalancer Service for MariaDB:

 Since the MariaDB will be accessed by other services like 'MQTT to DB Agent' and 'REST API Agent'; you need to expose it internally withing the kubernetes cluster using a Service using a Kubernetes 'ClusterIP' Service.

-A **Kubernetes ClusterIP Service** is the default Kubernetes service.
-It gives you a service inside your cluster that other apps inside your cluster can access.
-There is no external access (For testing you could access ClusterIP service via Kubernetes Proxy Service, though it is not recommended).
+A **Kubernetes LoadBalancer Service** is provides external access to your application from systems outside of Kubernetes.
+LoadBalancer service is exposed under dedicated VIP address, routable in external network.
+Traffic directed to this IP address is load balanced by Kubernetes CNI across Kubernetes nodes.

-Following yaml definition would be used to create the ClusterIP Service for MariaDB -
+Following yaml definition would be used to create the LoadBalancer Service for MariaDB -

 	---
 	apiVersion: v1
 	kind: Service
 	metadata:
 	name: mariadb-service
 	labels:
 		app: iot-backend
 	spec:
 	ports:
 		- protocol: TCP
 		port: 3306
-	      targetPort: 3306
 	selector:
 		app: iot-backend
 		tier: mariadb
-	  clusterIP: None
+	type: "LoadBalancer"

 * **1.4.1: Expose MariaDB to other Pods -** Create a new kubernetes service using the following command -